Reviews

 Oh what a night!

 Conga-ratulations (see what I did there!) to all our amazing players for absolutely knocking it out of the park on Sunday, you are all incredible.
+Thank you to all of our audience - nearly a full house again - for bringing the most joyful atmosphere to our performance.

 And a big congratulations to @philippa_jennings on the World Premiere of her composition Killer on the Road!